microsoft/MixedRealityToolkit-Unity/Documentation/Input/InputEvents.md

 # Input events

-The list below outlines all available input event interfaces to be implemented by a custom MonoBehavior component.
+The list below outlines all available input event interfaces to be implemented by a custom MonoBehaviour component.
 These interfaces will be called by the MRTK input system to handle custom app logic based on user input interactions.
 [Pointer input events](pointers.md#pointer-event-interfaces) are handled slightly differently than the standard input event types below.

 > [!IMPORTANT]
 > By default, a script will receive input events only if it is the GameObject in focus by a pointer or parent of a GameObject in focus.